Return to Index

 Make chores into games that kids can help with, for example:

-- During dinner preparation, have him carry something to the table that will not break or spill.
+- During dinner preparation, have your child carry something to the table that will not break or spill.

-- On laundry day, have him throw dirty clothes into the laundry basket
+- On laundry day, have your child throw dirty clothes into the laundry basket

 Preschoolers (3 to 5 years)